Efraín López Neris

-Efraín López Neris (born April 1, 1937) is a Sephardi Puerto Rican actor, producer and cinematographer that has had a long trajectory in Puerto Rico's national artistic scene.
+Efraín López Neris (born April 1, 1937) is a Sephardi Puerto Rican actor, producer and cinematographer who has had a long trajectory in Puerto Rico's national artistic scene.

 Born in Caguas in April 1, 1937, he had his start in Puerto Rican television in the 1960s by joining the cast of various comedy shows.
 Among his memorable television characters, "Don Florito" parodied great opera singers and operatic arias, a concept that predated that of Adam Sandler's Opera Man by at least fifteen years.
 His "Candido" had López portray an extremely naive married man who placed too much confidence in his wife and their mutual house painter friend ("mi amigo, el pintor"), whose profession led quite well to dozens of double entendres about his wife's proclivities, acknowledged by everyone but himself.
 Perhaps his "Don Lolo" character was his most popular one, as a very old man with a very sharp tongue.
 He originally portrayed the character as having Parkinson's disease, a trait which he later discontinued after protests from patient advocates.
 A recent character, "Vázquez", has López portraying a dimwitted security guard, with a penchant for food, Spanglish and politics, who is also a strong -and rather inept- supporter of the New Progressive Party of Puerto Rico.
 López played this character on some of Sunshine Logroño's comedic productions.

 López also had a popular radio program in his native city of Caguas, 'El Show de López Neris'.
 A comedic character from this era was Mister Ñemerson.
 He staged a fake hijack in one of his programs, which led to a police intervention, dozens of phone calls of concerned listeners to the radio station, protests by some of these when they learned that the hijack attempt was a hoax, and perhaps led to the cancellation of the program soon after.